 Of course, to make money from my blog people need to actually find my articles.
 I spend a lot of time and effort into doing everything I can to make sure my blog posts rank on Google and while many do, that may change at any minute.
 The tiniest change in Google’s algorithm can have a huge impact on my website and therefore all aspects of my blog income.

 The same goes for social media platforms.
 Algorithms are constantly changing and affecting my content.
 Just take a look at my Instagram feed- in summer of 2018 I was hitting 2000 likes on my photos.
-Now, I’m happy to hit 500.
+Now, I’m excited if I hit 500.
 I haven’t changed the type of content I post; the difference is because of the platform changes.

 As for my freelance clients, some are one-offs and some are regular.
 But even then regular doesn’t always mean consistent.
 Plus, I’ve learned the hard way that regular can disappear in a second.
 In 2017 one of the outlets I wrote for closed off their travel section while I was on a press trip in Ireland-creating content for them.
 That was awkward to tell the tourism board.
 I’ve also had clients change up contracts on me, dropping my pay rates and telling me I can either accept the change or be taken off their freelance roster.
 Definitely not a great situation to be in.